hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

-About Wooocommerce
+#About Wooocommerce

-Version 3.0
+Version 3.0</br>
-Require Wooocommerce Version : 2.1 or Above
+Require Wooocommerce Version : 2.1 or Above</br>
-Compatible with with woocommerce version 7.x or abov Require PHP version : 5.6/7.0/7.1/7.2/7.3/7.4/8.0 or above
+Compatible with with woocommerce version 7.x or abov</br>

-Features
+Require PHP version : 5.6/7.0/7.1/7.2/7.3/7.4/8.0 or above</br>

+#Features

-1: Payment Type Added
+1: Payment Type Added </br>
-2: Hesabe Direct and indirect configuration added
+2: Hesabe Direct and indirect configuration added<br>
-3: Direct Payment Using KNET
+3: Direct Payment Using KNET<br>
-4: Direct Payment Using MPGS
+4: Direct Payment Using MPGS<br>
-5: inderect method
+5: inderect method <br>
-6: Details form Payment Gateway is now disbplayable in wordpress order page as Note on right side
+6: Details form Payment Gateway is now disbplayable in wordpress order page as Note on right side<br>
-7: when demo mode is active on payment page you will see Demo Mode in checkout page
+7: when demo mode is active on payment page you will see Demo Mode in checkout page<br>
-8: when swith to live you will see select payment
+8: when swith to live you will see select payment <br>
-9: payment methods are now displayable on oder page like KNET , MPGS etc 10:using inderect method Apple pay will also be disbplayable if some pay with apple pay
+9: payment methods are now displayable on oder page like KNET , MPGS etc<br>
+10:using inderect method Apple pay will also be disbplayable if some pay with apple pay<br><br>

-Installation Process
+#Installation Process

-To install Hesabe Payment Gateway version 3.0 Make sure that you have first installed woocommerce 2.1 or abov, there are two ways to install
+To install Hesabe Payment Gateway version 3.0 Make sure that you have first installed woocommerce 2.1 or abov, there are two ways to install <br>

-A : New installation
+A : New installation<br>
-B : Reinstallation
+B : Reinstallation<br>

-A : New installation
+#A : New installation

-visit developer.hesabe.com and select woocommerce download package once you download our package it will be in folder form
+visit developer.hesabe.com and select woocommerce download package once you download our package it will be in folder form<br>

-Using wordpress admin
+#Using wordpress admin

 1: visit your downloaded page directory
 2: install Winrar any version based on your windows/IOS version